skybridgeskills/learning-mobility-guide/LER-Ecosystem-Coordination-Guide.md

 ## Introduction and Purpose

+Learning mobility is the ability for people to carry, build, and articulate their learning—knowledge, skills, competencies, and credentials—across fragmented education and employment systems and throughout their lives.
+Achieving that vision requires digital credentialing infrastructure that keeps data flowing across the Learning Mobility Framework’s institutional verticals: Skills/Competency Articulation, Micro-Credentialing, Credit for Prior Learning (CPL), Transfer & Credit Mobility, and Workforce Alignment.

-This LER Ecosystem Implementation Coordination Guide provides procurement-ready specifications for interoperable Learning and Employment Records (LER) systems.
-The guide defines standardized interoperability profiles that ensure seamless credential exchange across different vendors and platforms.
+The Digital Credentialing Issuance, Interoperability, and Verification Guide for Learning Mobility translates that framework into procurement-ready specifications for interoperable digital credentialing systems.
+It defines standardized interoperability profiles that ensure seamless credential exchange across different vendors and platforms so learners can confidently move their verified achievements wherever opportunity takes them.

+Digital credentials act as vehicles that make learning mobility real.
+When issuers, holders, and verifiers all implement a common interoperability profile, credentials can move from learning environments to transfer evaluators and hiring systems without friction.
+The guidance in this document helps state, regional, and institutional leaders align their procurement, integration, and implementation activities with the Learning Mobility Framework so every workflow reinforces learner agency.

+This guide builds on iterative development work in the digital credentials ecosystem, including interoperability assessments performed as part of the [SkillsFWD](https://skillsfwd.org) program.
+These assessments confirmed that projects were able to successfully move credentials through end-to-end workflows by implementing interoperability profiles.
+The SkillsFWD assessments demonstrated a flexible approach that allowed each project to choose its own interoperability profile while ensuring that essential workflows were complete and that the rights and responsibilities defined by the program were fulfilled.
+This guide codifies those lessons learned into standardized profiles and assessment processes that enable implementers to self-assess and report their readiness to participate in all necessary workflows for their role.

 ### Purpose

 This guide serves as a technical specification that can be directly incorporated into Request for Proposals (RFPs) and procurement documents.
-It enables funders and implementing organizations to specify exact technical requirements that ensure interoperability across the entire LER ecosystem.
+It enables funders and implementing organizations to specify exact technical requirements that ensure interoperability across the entire learning mobility ecosystem.

-### Interoperability Profiles
+### Interoperability Profiles for Digital Credentials

-An interoperability profile defines a specific combination of standards-based technology choices that work together to provide complete end-to-end LER workflows.
+An interoperability profile defines a specific combination of standards-based technology choices that work together to provide complete end-to-end learning mobility workflows.
 Each profile specifies:

 - Credential formats and schemas
 - Cryptographic proof mechanisms